ytx-readings/habit-books/reading-notes/The Now Habit by Neil Fiore.md

         > * "No, I will not be paying that bill now, and I'm willing to pay for the privilege by incurring your interest charges."
     * ✅ **Developing fresh alternative self-statements that involve choice, commitment, and the ability to say no is an essential step toward having a greater range of possibilities in working on any task and in changing from a procrastinator to an effective producer.**

-### Five self-statements that distinguish procrastinators from producers
+### Five Self-Statements That Distinguish Procrastinators From Producers

 * ✅ As you switch from the old, negative thinkings to the new and positive thinkings, the old ones will atrophy, and the new ones will become strengthen and easier to start with.
 * ✅ Practice shifting to the effective self-talks of producers.
 You can place them everywhere most visible and accessible to you.